malleable-systems/malleable.systems/CONTRIBUTING.md

    their works.
 If you're adding the first work by a particular author, it's likely best to just list their name explicitly in the work data and skip the `actors` list.
-7. The `suggestors` field tracks anyone who may have mentioned the item might be a good fit for the catalog, and ideally this references their ID from the [contributors list][contributors-data], but we can clean that up in a separate pass if it's too much trouble
+7. The `suggesters` field tracks anyone who may have mentioned the item might be a good fit for the catalog, and ideally this references their ID from the [contributors list][contributors-data], but we can clean that up in a separate pass if it's too much trouble